Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Existence of flips

 \begin{corollary} Let $f \colon X \to Z$ be a pl-flipping contraction of a three-dimensional plt pair $(X,S+B)$ over the affine scheme $Z=\Spec R$ where $S=\lfloor S + B \rfloor$ is a $\bQ$-Cartier irreducible divisor, $B$ has standard coefficients and $p>5$.
 Suppose that $K_X+S+B \sim_{Z,\bQ} bS$ for some $b \in \Q$.
 Then the pl-flip of $(X,S+B)$ over $Z$ exists. \end{corollary} \begin{proof} This follows from \autoref{theorem:flips-exist} and \autoref{cor.3dim-plt-Fano-are-purely-plus-regular}, except that the former result assumes that $R/\fram$ is infinite.
 However, one can reduce the statement to the case when $R/\fram$ is infinite by applying the base change to the completion of the strict henselization of $R$, see \autoref{lem:plt_dlt_base_change}.
 This works first because of the statement of \autoref{lem:plt_dlt_base_change}, and second because this is a faithfully-flat base-change, so $\sectionRingR(X, K_X +S +B)$ is finitely generated if and only if $\sectionRingR(X', K_{X'} + S' + B')$ is finitely generated, where $X'$, $S'$ and $B'$ are the base-changes of $X$, $S$ and $B$, respectively.
 Moreover, $S'$ is irreducible; indeed, since it is anti-ample over the base change $Z'$ of $Z$, it must contain the exceptional locus of $X' \to Z'$ which is the fiber over $\fram'$ and is necessarily connected.
 As $S'$ is a disjoint union of its irreducible components by \autoref{lem:properties-of-plt}, each of which must intersect the fiber over $\fram'$, $S'$ can only have a single irreducible component. \end{proof}

 {As it will be needed for running a non-$\bQ$-factorial MMP, we also prove the following proposition inspired by \cite{HW19a}.
 It shows the existence of ``one-complemented'' flips for arbitrary residual characteristics even when the coefficients are not standard.
-It is called one-complemented because the divisor $A$ in the boundary has coefficient $1$.
+It is called one-complemented because the divisor $A$ in the boundary has coefficient $1$. \begin{proposition} Let $f \colon X \to Z$ be a small projective birational contraction of a three-dimensional dlt pair $(X,S+A+B)$ over the affine scheme $Z=\Spec R$ such that $S$ and $A$ are {effective} $\bQ$-Cartier Weil divisors, $S$ is irreducible, and $B$ is an effective $\bQ$-divisor satisfying $\lfloor B \rfloor =0$.
+Assume that $-(K_X+S+A+B)$, $-S$, and $A$ are $f$-ample.
+Further, suppose that $K_X+S+A+B \sim_{Z,\bQ} bS \sim_{Z,\bQ} cA$ for some $b,c \in \Q$.
+Then the canonical ring